Chimichurri Garlic Bread

 Leftover chimichurri sauce turns a baguette into the most amazing garlic bread.

-Clearly there are garlic bread lovers, and there are garlic bread fanatics.
+There are garlic bread lovers, and there are garlic bread fanatics.
 Clearly, I am in the second camp.

+This garlic bread recipe features scallion chimichurri sauce.
 Repurposing sauces and pastes into garlic bread has become a full-on hobby for me, a full-on food group in my house.
 There is no meal that doesn’t get a whole lot better with a little slab of garlic bread on the side.
 In fact, I think if a few days later you asked your family what you made for dinner on a particular night, they might remember the garlic bread and nothing else.
 It is highly possible.

 How to Cut Bread for Garlic Bread

 You can cut a baguette horizontally all the way down the middle, and slather the two flat cut sides with the chimichurri sauce, and bake the garlic bread that way.
-I usually do almost-slices, and let people pull off as many slices as they want.
+But I usually do almost-slices and let people pull off as many slices as they want.
 This results in a higher sauce/garlic butter/pesto/what have you to bread ratio, which I think is pretty awesome.

 Pin this now to find it later